 DPDP Compliance Implementation Strategy

-Building effective DPDP compliance requires strategic approaches that address current requirements while preparing for regulatory evolution and implementation guidance from Indian authorities.
+Building effective DPDP compliance requires strategic approaches that address current requirements while preparing for regulatory evolution, including the dpdp rules and india's dpdp rules that organizations must track beyond the Act itself.

 Regulatory Guidance Monitoring: